Giang-Vu23/Module-11-Challenge/README.md

 You’re a growth analyst at MercadoLibre Links to an external site..
 With over 200 million users, MercadoLibre is the most popular e-commerce site in Latin America.
 You've been tasked with analysing the company's financial and user data in clever ways to help the company grow.
 So, you want to find out if the ability to predict search traffic can translate into the ability to successfully trade the stock.

 ## Table of Contents
-1. [Part One: Find unusual patterns in hourly Google search traffic]
+1. [Part One:  Find Unusual Patterns in Hourly Google Search Traffic]
-2. [Part Two: Mine the search traffic data for seasonality]
+2. [Part Two: Mine the Search Traffic Data for Seasonality]
-3. [Part Three: Relate the search traffic to stock price patterns]
+3. [Part Three: Relate the Search Traffic to Stock Price Patterns]
-4. [Part Four: Create a time series model by using Prophet]
+4. [Part Four: Create a Time Series Model by Using Prophet]
-5. [Part Five (Optional): Forecast the revenue by using time series models]
+5. [Part Five (Optional): Forecast the Revenue by Using Time Series Models]
 6. [Conclusion]
 7. [Results]

-## Part One: Find unusual patterns in hourly Google search traffic
+## Part One:  Find Unusual Patterns in Hourly Google Search Traffic
 - [x] Read the search data into a DataFrame, and then slice the data to just the month of May 2020.
 - Use hvPlot to visualise the results
 - Do any unusual patterns exist?